 Usually, SBIRT and SBI are offered in healthcare settings.
-In the traffic safety community, SBIRT or SBI is being offered to the college student population through TxSDY's Screening and Brief Intervention for Risky Alcohol Use and DUI Among College Students program and Screening and Brief Intervention for Prescription Drug Misuse and Marijuana Use Among College Students program.
+In the traffic safety community, SBIRT or SBI is being offered to the college student population through TxSDY's Screening and Brief Intervention for Risky Alcohol Use and DUI Among College Students program and Screening and Brief Intervention for Marijuana Use Among College Students programs.

 The TxIDTF strongly considers SBIRT and SBI to be effective countermeasures against alcohol-impaired driving.
 The TxIDTF would like to see additional SBIRT and SBI programming that provides for universal screening and record keeping, training additional professionals in brief interventions to motivate reduced alcohol use, and identifying linkages with other institutions where SBIRT or SBI are routinely used.
-A barrier to effective SBIRT is the difficulty of connecting people who have needs with referrals to services.
 Recent programs are attempting to solve this issue by improving the referral process from SBIRT to specialized treatment.
 While these approaches focus on offenders, universal screening is intended to reach the broader population of drivers to address clinical needs prior to impaired driving.
-Moving upstream to prevention requires use of SBIRT in the general population in healthcare settings like primary care.
+Moving upstream to prevention requires use of SBIRT in the general population such as primary or other healthcare settings.